keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 {% include "./assets/flux/kustomize.yaml" %}
 ```

-You can commit and push these manifests to the git repository.
+You can commit and push these manifests to the Git repository.

 > **Note**
-Notice, that the application has pre- and post-deployment tasks defined
+The application has Keptn pre- and post-deployment tasks defined
 in the manifests.
 This enhances the
 [Flux pre and post-deployment jobs](https://fluxcd.io/flux/use-cases/running-jobs/)